For me: ‘To speak up and be confident of my own convictions, to remain positive and finally to prioritize personal health and wellbeing.’

-For the time being it might be prudent to give steroid injections for Morton’s neuroma a miss.
+For the time being it might be prudent for those with underlying heath problems such as heart or respiratory disease to give steroid injections for Morton’s neuroma a miss.
 In any event, there is debate about whether or not steroid injections provide any long-term help for neuromas and when they do help, by what mechanism they are providing the relief.
 The current research suggests that the diameter of the neuroma is quite important.
 If the diameter of the neuroma exceeds 5.5 mm then the likelihood of gaining any benefit, or the benefit lasting more than a few months is slim.

 The benefits of cryosurgery include:

 It can be performed without the use of steroid.

 That the enlarged nerve or neuroma after cryosurgery will return to a normal diameter of 1-2 mm.

 When the nerve has returned to normal, (typically after 3 months after cryosurgery) there is normally no loss of sensation, and no residual pain.